snonux/foo.zone/notes/love-people-use-things.md

-# Love People, Use Things
+# "Love People, Use Things" book notes

 These are my personal book notes from "The Minimalist"'s "Love People, Use Things" They are for myself, but I hope they might be useful to you too.